shanemmattner/ESP32-C3_Rust_Tutorials/README.md

 This will be a series of embedded Rust tutorials using the [Olimex ESP32-C3 Dev kit](https://www.olimex.com/Products/IoT/ESP32-C3/ESP32-C3-DevKit-Lipo/open-source-hardware).
 I'm making this repo as a way to record everything I learn so I don't forget it and hopefully others will find it beneficial, too.

+## Notes:
+- `submodules/reference_projects` contains a bunch of promising ESP32 Rust projects.
+Since there's a lack of tutorials out on the web today I scoured Github for any project using `esp-idf-hal`.
+- These tutorials are all using `std`.
+Eventually I'll probably make some `no-std` examples but I'm still learning Rust so `std` is easier

 ## Tutorials
 The tutorials are meant to be followed in order.
 Each chapter consists of a short example that builds off the previous chapter.